 Opting to focus on one ‘food space’, they opened the Ca Momi Osteria in 2015 – located on First Street in downtown Napa.
 The focus of this restaurant is on using local and organic ingredients from regional small producers.
 As expected they have a healthy wine and spirits offering including from craft distillers and wines from both the Napa Valley and Italy.
 And they distill their own vodka using Napa Valley grown grapes.

-Sometimes live music in the restaurant.
+Sometimes live music is held in the restaurant.

 Private tastings can be arranged at their winery located in the south part of the city of Napa for up to 10 people.
 These are usually held with either Dario, Stefano or Valentina.